prestleyheightstownhomes/blog/content/posts/board-members-2021.md

   - /board/
 ---

+*Revised May 20, 2021.*

-Per the announcement made during the annual meeting last week, we have a new member of our board of directors.
+Per the announcement made during the annual meeting, we have a newly elected member of our board of directors.
+Likewise, an appointment was made to fill the seat vacated by a prior board member.
 The list of board members for this term is now:

  * Matt Condio
  * Brian Finn (newly elected)
  * Benn Linger
  * Robb Williamson
+ * Max Nogay (board appointed)

 The board has not yet met to choose officers / titles.